Salt Pit: Death in custody

 Gul Rahman is the only publicly known death from the Salt Pit.
 He was arrested and tortured because he was thought to be an Afghan militant.
 The recently assigned CIA case officer in charge of the prison directed the Afghan guards to strip Gul Rahman naked from the waist down, chain him to the floor of his unheated cell, and leave him overnight, according to the Associated Press.
 Rahman was captured in Islamabad on 29 October 2002.
 On the morning of 20 November 2002, he was found dead in his cell.
 A post-mortem examination determined that he had frozen to death.
 The Washington Post described the CIA camp commandant as "newly minted", on his first assignment.
 ABC News called the CIA camp commandant "a young, untrained junior officer".
 The Washington Post's sources noted that the CIA camp commandant had subsequently been promoted.
 The commandant was later identified as Matthew Zirbel.
 The Senate Intelligence Committee report on CIA torture revealed that no CIA employees were disciplined as a result of his death.
-After further investigation, there have been many more cases where CIA has not taken responsibility or faced repercussions for their actions.
+After further investigation, there have been many more cases where the CIA has not taken responsibility nor faced repercussions for their actions.

 Rahman was buried in an unmarked grave, and his friends and family were never told of what happened to him.
 They learned of his fate in 2010 after an AP story revealed Rahman had died at Salt Pit.